Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Dualizability of the unit inclusion

 \subsubsection{Cocomplete categories}

-We begin by recalling some properties of the 2-category $Pr$.
-Let $k$ be a field of characteristic zero.
+We begin by recalling some properties of the 2-category $\Pr$.
+Let $\FK$ be a field of characteristic zero.

-Let $Cat_k$ denote the 2-category of small $k$-linear categories, and $Pr$ denote the 2-category of cocomplete locally presentable $k$-linear categories \cite[Defintion 1.17]{AdamekRosicky}, $k$-linear cocontinuous functors and $k$-linear natural transformations, equipped with the Kelly tensor product $\boxtimes$.
-We denote $\Free = \Hom_{Cat_k}((-)^{op},Vect_k) : Cat_k \to Pr$ the symmetric monoidal free cocompletion functor.
-Its essential image is denoted $Bimod_k$.\\ An object $C\in\CC$ is called compact-projective (which we abbreviate cp) if the functor $Hom_\CC(C,-)$ is cocontinuous.
-The category $\CC$ is said to have enough compact-projectives if its full subcategory $\CC^{cp}$ of cp objects generates $\CC$ under colimits, or equivalently if the canonical functor $\Free(\CC^{cp})\to\CC$ is an equivalence, i.e. if it lies in $Bimod_k$.
-A monoidal category $\CC$ is called cp-rigid if it has enough cp and all its cp objects are left and right dualizable. \begin{prop} A 1-morphism $F:\CC\to \DD$ in $Pr$ between two categories with enough cp has a cocontinuous right adjoint if and only if it preserves cp. \end{prop} \begin{myproof} If $F^R$ is cocontinuous then for $C\in\CC^{cp}$ and $D=\colim_i D_i$ obtained as a colimit, and $F(C)$ is compact-projective. \\ The other direction is a classical construction, see \mbox{\cite[Lemma 2.10]{BDSPV}}. \end{myproof} \begin{rmk} The condition of $F$ preserving cp, namely of $F$ being the cocontinuous extension of a functor $f$ on the subcategories of cp objects, is very similar to that of a bimodule being induced by a functor in Section \ref{sectFunBimod}.
+Let $\Cat_\FK$ denote the 2-category of small $\FK$-linear categories, and $\Pr$ denote the 2-category of cocomplete locally presentable $\FK$-linear categories \cite[Defintion 1.17]{AdamekRosicky}, $\FK$-linear cocontinuous functors and $\FK$-linear natural transformations, equipped with the Kelly tensor product $\boxtimes$.
+We denote $\Free = \Hom_{\Cat_\FK}((-)^{op},\Vect_\FK) : \Cat_\FK \to \Pr$ the symmetric monoidal free cocompletion functor.
+Its essential image is denoted $\Bimod_\FK$\footnote{The name comes from the Eilenberg--Watts theorem which describes cocontinuous functors between categories of modules over two algebras as bimodules.}.

+An object $C\in\CC$ is called compact-projective (which we abbreviate cp) if the functor $\Hom_\CC(C,-)$ is cocontinuous.
+The category $\CC$ is said to have enough compact-projectives if its full subcategory $\CC^{cp}$ of cp objects generates $\CC$ under colimits, or equivalently if the canonical functor $\Free(\CC^{cp})\to\CC$ is an equivalence, or if it lies in $\Bimod_\FK$.
+A monoidal category $\CC$ is called cp-rigid if it has enough cp and all its cp objects are left and right dualizable. \begin{prop} A 1-morphism $F:\CC\to \DD$ in $\Pr$ between two categories with enough cp has a cocontinuous right adjoint if and only if it preserves cp. \end{prop} \begin{myproof} If $F^R$ is cocontinuous then for $C\in\CC^{cp}$ and $D=\colim_i D_i$ obtained as a colimit, and $F(C)$ is compact-projective.

+The other direction is a classical construction, see \mbox{\cite[Lemma 2.10]{BDSPV}}. \end{myproof} \begin{rmk} The condition of $F$ preserving cp, namely of $F$ being the cocontinuous extension of a functor $f$ on the subcategories of cp objects, is very similar to that of a bimodule being induced by a functor in Section \ref{sectFunBimod}.
 When $F$ preserves cp then $F^R$ is associated with the ``mirrored" bimodule induced by $f$, with unit induced by $f$, and counit induced by composition in $\DD$.
 This is again very similar to what happens in Section \ref{sectFunBimod}. \end{rmk}